 After throwing my clean hair into my trusty Aquis towel wrap, I waited for my hair to air-dry.
 As it dried, I could already tell it was softer, even without applying oil post-shower.
 (I applied a single pump instead of my usual two after my hair was about 50% dry.)
 Once it fully dried and I brushed it out, I was honestly blown away by the mirror-like shine.
 While it didn't completely eliminate my frizz and flyaways (not that I expected it to), they did seem a little tamer than usual, which I definitely appreciated.
 According to the brand, the Sweet Repair mask is packin' skin-care-grade ingredients like ceramides, hyaluronic acid, and vegan keratin among others, which work wonders to repair existing damage and strengthen strands.
 The amber scent was a little overpowering at first whiff, but it really didn't linger too much on my hair.

 At £30.90 for a generously sized 212ml tub, this is definitely a product I'd use again whenever my hair is feeling especially lacklustre.
-If you'd like to try more from Coco & Eve, we hear the OG Like A Virgin hair mask is also heavenly.
 My final thoughts: Coco & Eve's hair mask has made a convert of this low-maintenance B — and I now have the advert-worthy strands to prove it.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.